openSUSE/openSUSE-release-process/RC.md

 maintenance probably released several packages that are new in the previous release.
 We need to make sure to collect them for the new release

-#### release manager checklist

-To branch the current ftp tree and isos for a milestone, log in to download.opensuse.org as mirror user and run:

-    distro_hardlink_copy 42.2-Current 42.2-RC1

-Remove x bit for others from the directory so only staging mirrors can pull it but it's not visible on download.o.o

-on release day every once in a while scan for mirrors as mirror user:

-    mb scan -a -d /distribution/leap/42.2-RC1 -j4

-In the morning add the x bit again to make the content show up and give mirrors time to catch up adding the x bit.

-At release time:

-- change the symlink to the new milestone

-  distro_symlink 42.2 42.2-RC1

-- sync the staging are to the area shown in download.opensuse.org

-    publish_opensuse

-You may want to add '-n' before to check what it's doing and not deleting files

 #### enable OBS:Maintained attribute in :Update project

 The :Update project needs to have